AdobeDocs/asset-compute.en/help/test-custom-application.md

 ---
-title: Test and debug [!DNL Asset Compute Service] custom worker.
+title: Test and debug [!DNL Asset Compute Service] custom application.
-description: Test and debug [!DNL Asset Compute Service] custom worker.
+description: Test and debug [!DNL Asset Compute Service] custom application.
 ---

-# Test and debug a custom worker {#test-debug-custom-worker}
+# Test and debug a custom application {#test-debug-custom-worker}

-## Execute unit tests for a custom worker {#test-custom-worker}
+## Execute unit tests for a custom application {#test-custom-worker}

 Install [Docker Desktop](https://www.docker.com/get-started) on your machine.
 To test a custom worker, execute the following command at the root of the application: